 Focus and Scope

-The editorial policy of the Interamerican Journal of Psychology is to reflect the developments occurring in the Americas and beyond from a theoretical, practice, and research perspectives and in doing this we aim to promote communication and collaboration among psychologists of different countries in the Americas and in other parts of the world.
-The journal is published three times a year and accepts manuscripts in all areas of psychology, in English, Spanish, Portuguese, and French.
+The Interamerican Journal of Psychology aims to showcase advancements in the Americas from various theoretical, practical, and research perspectives.
+Our editorial policy fosters communication and collaboration amongst regional psychologists.
+As such, we publish studies of the Americas with international scope, comparative analyses between different countries in the region, as well as with other parts of the world.
+The journal publishes three issues annually and welcomes submissions in all areas of psychology, written in English, Spanish, Portuguese, and French.

 Peer Review Process